Nicola Bulley: Missing mother fell in river, police believe

 Lancashire Police said its "main working hypothesis" was that she fell into the River Wyre and this was "not suspicious but a tragic case of a missing person".

+Ms Bulley, a mortgage adviser from Inskip, Lancashire, vanished while walking her dog after dropping off her daughters, aged six and nine, at school on 27 January.

-Supt Sally Riley said the last confirmed sighting of Ms Bulley was at 09:10 GMT on 27 January when she was seen on Upper Field walking her dog.
+Supt Sally Riley said the last confirmed sighting of Ms Bulley was at 09:10 GMT when she was seen on the upper field walking her dog.

 Officers were alerted to her disappearance when her spaniel, Willow, was found running loose off Garstang Road about 25 minutes after she was last seen by another dog walker.